kumaraditya21/Autonomous-Self-Driving-Car/README.md

 # Autonomous-Self-Driving-Car
 This project focuses on achieving autonomous navigation for a car using computer vision and Convolutional Neural Networks (CNN).
 The entire pipeline includes data collection, training on a CNN model, and deployment on the car for real-time navigation through curved paths.
 ## Prerequisite

-Ensure you have the Sunfounder Picar-X kit.
+Ensure you have the Sunfounder PiCar-X kit.
 You can find more information and purchase the kit [here](https://docs.sunfounder.com/projects/picar-x/en/latest/).

-## Setting up the Sunfounder Picar-X
+## Setting up the Sunfounder PiCar-X

-Follow the steps in the [YouTube tutorial](<setup_youtube_link>) to set up your Picar-X for autonomous driving and install all the necessary libraries to run the car.
+Follow the steps in the [YouTube tutorial](<setup_youtube_link>) to set up your PiCar-X for autonomous driving and install all the necessary libraries to run the car.

 ## Data Collection